spirit-riddle/mkdocs-software-printer/src/lnov/virtualFolder/ai/instructions/AIDebuggerCommandline copy.md

-Here’s the updated documentation:

----

 # AI Debugger Command Line Instructions

-Use these commands to modify code files, focusing on connecting project files, resolving dependencies, and fixing syntax issues.
-Each prompt should contain only **one command per file**.
-Commands for multiple files can be included, but **only the first command for each file will be applied**; any subsequent commands for the same file will be ignored.
+Use these commands to modify code files, focusing on connecting all project files, resolving missing dependencies, and fixing syntax issues.
+Each prompt should contain only one command per file; the first command per file will take precedence.

 ### Commands